Review: The Rez Doctor by Gitz Crazyboy, et al

 A moving collection of twenty powerful essays, poems, and more that capture and celebrate the modern Native American experience, featuring entries by Angeline Boulley, Madison Hammond, Kara Roselle Smith, and many more.

 With heart, pathos, humor, and insight, 20 renowned writers, performers, athletes, and activists explore what it means to be Native American today.
-Through a series of essays and poems, these luminaries give voice to their individual experiences while shedding … Continue reading
+Through a series of essays and poems, these luminaries give voice to their individual experiences while shedding light … Continue reading

 Review: The Unfinished by Cheryl Isaacs